alifarhat40/bioacme/README.md

 Two different flavors of state space enumeration are implemented by using *Breadth-First-Search* (**BFS**) and *Depth-First-Search* (**DFS**) network traversal algorithms, respectively.
-The enumerated state spaces are exactly the same by using either of two programs.
+The enumerated state spaces are exactly the same by using either one of the two programs.
 The only difference is the order of the states when enumerated.
 One command line example of state space enumeration using `buildStateSpace_DFS` is given below.
 The usage of the **BFS** version is the same, but called as `buildStateSpace_BFS`.

 ```
 Usage: